Glen Waverley: Rail

 The suburb gives its namesake to the Glen Waverley line, which terminates at Glen Waverley railway station just off the middle of Kingsway.
 Services depart platform 1 and 2, with a frequency of 7–8 minutes in peak hour, and every 15 minutes in off-peak periods.
 Glen Waverley station is classed as a Premium Station and is located in Metro Zone 2.

 Syndal railway station, also on the Glen Waverley railway line, is located 1 km to the west of Glen Waverley station, just 80 m east of Blackburn Road, the suburb's boundary with the neighboring Mount Waverley.

 Glen Waverley is also a key interchange hub in the proposed Suburban Rail Loop mega-project and the first SRL East phase.
 Commuters will be able to change into automated underground trains at the Glen Waverley station and travel south towards Monash University, Clayton or Cheltenham, or travel north towards Deakin University, Burwood and Box Hill.
-As of May 2022, the project nears the commencement of construction.
+As of May 2026, the project has begun construction works.